-3.2.
-Cloud-based Telemedicine Practice System
+3.2 Cloud-Based Telemedicine Practice System

 Another e-Health application applied on the cloud architecture is called 'Cloud-based Telemedicine Practice System'.
-It is integrated with multi-functions such as e-Appointment, e-Consulting, Telemedicine, and e-Prescription.
+It is integrated with multi-functions such as e-Appointment, e-Consulting, Telemedicine and e-Prescription.
 Based on the Azure cloud platform, the patients can see the doctors by remote through internet and consult any health problems.
-The doctor can check the health records, X-Ray graphics, and so on for the patient and even check the patient's live physiologic data by real time with some body sensor network.
+The doctor can check the health records, X-Ray graphics etc. for the patient and even check the patient's live physiologic data by real-time with some body sensor network.